lmur98/DIV_FF_CVPR/README.md

 ```
 and you have to indicate with --ckpt_path_pretrained the geometry version to start training.
 We recomend this 2 stage training for convergence.
 You can also train from scratch the geometry+semantics, but the results are worse.

+❗️❗️❗️ Important ❗️❗️❗️ Before training the geometry, you need to pre-extract the semantic features by running SAM_feat_extr.py.
+Then, run autoencoder/run_scripts.sh for training a per-scene autoencoder.
+This procedure is similar as [LangSplat](https://github.com/minghanqin/LangSplat)

 ## Contact
 If you have further questions, please contact me [personal email](lmur@unizar.es)